cwreynolds/TexSyn/README.md

 **Note:** the old `main.cpp` was moved to `docs/main.cpp.old` in case any of that old sample code is ever needed again.
 It was a 6800 line chronological collection of several years of test jigs and debugging code.

 **Note:** still included in this repository are separate applications of TexSyn, which should be broken off into their own repository. `EvoCamoGame.h` contains a reimplementation of the 2010-2011 "Interactive Evolution of Camouflage" then a series of steps leading to the 2023 "Coevolution of Camouflage".
-Similarly `SimpleImageMatch.h` contains unfinished experiments on generation of image stylizations.
+Similarly `SimpleImageMatch.h` contains unfinished experiments on generating image stylizations.

 ## Usage notes for  running Coevolution of Camouflage from the command line.